ROE Calculator

 ROE Return on Equity

 If I was an investor looking to make the maximum return, I would want to invest in a high ROE company like Apple.
 Although share performance is not dependent on Return on Equity alone, a company’s ability to generate high ROE is a significant factor in appreciating share prices.
-This also highlights one of the drawback of ROE.
-Just by looking at this numbers it is difficult to make out which is a market leader in their respective sector and which isn’t.
+This also highlights one of the drawbacks of ROE.
+Just by looking at these numbers, it is difficult to make out which is a market leader in their respective sector and which isn’t.
 Let us look at performances to highlight that better.

 ROE Performance stock return

-Finally Google who is not only the dominant player in search engines and mobile operating systems with Android but also a paramount example of a pandemic proof business and its investors have been rewarded for that pandemic resilience with a phenomenal appreciation in share price.
+Finally, Google which is not only the dominant player in search engines and mobile operating systems with Android but also a paramount example of a pandemic-proof business and its investors have been rewarded for that pandemic resilience with a phenomenal appreciation in share price.

 What you should be looking for:

-ROE might come across as a one stop solution for company valuation and like a siren song which attracts sailors to go overboard their ships, ROE numbers might entice investors to go overboard with their company selection choices.
+ROE might come across as a one-stop solution for company valuation and like a siren song that attracts sailors to go overboard on their ships, ROE numbers might entice investors to go overboard with their company selection choices.
 A single ROE number in its absolute is a disaster waiting to happen.

-By default, it is recommended to calculate average ROE of 5 years by calculating ROE of each year and then taking their average.
+By default, it is recommended to calculate the average ROE of 5 years by calculating the ROE of each year and then taking their average.
 A high ROE is no indicator of the debt problem in the company.
 ROE effectively serves as a speed breaker bump.
 A company can grow its earnings only as fast as the ROE.
-For it to increase its ROE, it will have to bring in more cash either via issue of shares which will increase shareholder equity and suppress ROE in short term but improve over long term or take on debt to get that additional cash.
+For it to increase its ROE, it will have to bring in more cash either via the issue of shares which will increase shareholder equity and suppress ROE in the short term but improve over the long term, or take on debt to get that additional cash.

 ROE Industry Average

-As you can see, Keurig Dr. Pepper has a low ROE as compared to its giant peers Pepsi and Coca Cola.
-It has a lower ROE than industry average as well but you will be surprised to see their performance in the last one year.
+As you can see, Keurig Dr. Pepper has a low ROE as compared to its giant peers Pepsi and Coca-Cola.
+It has a lower ROE than the industry average as well but you will be surprised to see their performance in the last year.

 1 year ROE Return stock analysis